maznicky/AR2HUB/README.md

 scan (~30 s, the game freezes) and caches ~2,500 addresses.
 After that both toggles apply in about 2 ms and are fully reversible.
 The cache survives script reloads, so you only pay the freeze once per join.

-Writes are verified before they land: an address is only written if it still holds the value that was captured.
-If more than a quarter of the cache no longer matches, the toggle refuses outright and asks you to run Prepare again, rather than writing into memory that has been reused.

 `Refresh cache` under Advanced is not normally needed - addresses stay valid for the whole session, including across respawns and weapon swaps.